YeasinSE/Mystical-STD/deployer-mystical-infrastructure/README.md

  - `AWS S3 Integration:` AWS S3 acts as the deployment target for projects, providing a scalable and reliable storage solution for hosting deployed artifacts.
 The infrastructure seamlessly integrates with AWS S3, enabling deployment of projects to production environments with minimal downtime and maximum efficiency.

+ - `AWS SQS Integration:` AWS SQS enables efficient queuing and notification management.
+The infrastructure produces deployment requests as messages in SQS queues, ensuring reliable delivery of deployment requests and notifications.

+ - `Redis for Asynchronous Error Handling:` Redis is utilized for asynchronous error handling, allowing the infrastructure to efficiently handle system errors and ensure minimal downtime during deployment processes.

 #### `Deployment Workflow:`